 sd) and the result of an operation (

 mean), and the distribution’s value is given by data (the observed sepal lengths

 When defining the model, greta combines all of the distributions together to define the joint density of the model, a measure of how ‘good’ (or how probable if we’re being Bayesian) are a particular candidate set of values for the variables in the model.

 Now we have a greta model that will give us the joint density for a candidate set of values, so we can use that to carry out inference on the model.
 We do that using an Markov chain Monte Carlo (MCMC) algorithm to sample values of the parameters we’re interested in, using the

 Here we’re using 1000 steps of the static Hamiltonian Monte Carlo (HMC) algorithm on each of 4 separate chains, giving us 4000 samples.
 HMC uses the gradients of the joint density to efficiently explore the set of parameters.
 By default, greta also spends 1000 iterations on each chain ‘warming up’ (tuning the sampler parameters) and ‘burning in’ (moving to the area of highest probability) the sampler.

-mcmc.list object, from the coda R package.
+mcmc.list object.
 So we can use functions from coda, or one of the many other MCMC software packages that use this format, to plot and summarise the MCMC samples.